Rafeen/SNN-Shared-Nearest-Neighbour/README.md

 # SNN-Shared-Nearest-Neighbour
-Implementation of SNN with starbucks location data aand google maps api
+Implementation of SNN with starbucks location data and google maps api